roblox-ts/roblox-ts.com/_docs/roact/unsupported.md

 title: Unsupported Features
 order: 6
 category: roact
-description: Guide on unsupported features
+description: A list of limitations and unsupported features with the Roact library and roblox-ts.
 ---

 These are the parts of JSX that arent supported by `roblox-ts/rbx-roact` right now, either due to limitations of Roact or due to not yet being implemented.